Frustrated with both rigid rules and complicated licensing requirements, businesses are increasingly asking their

 Forrester evaluated Epicor Software Corp., IFS AB, Intentia International IB, Lawson Software Inc., Microsoft, Oracle Corp., QAD Inc., SAP AG and SSA Global Technologies Inc. The companies were measured on 65 criteria, using Forrester's Wave methodology.

 When it came to the complex offerings, the successful vendors offered more licensing choices.
 For example, one oil company might want to structure its software licensing around the barrels of oil it sells, while another might want to base it on gallons pumped.
-Or a company might want credit for the licenses it bought with the acquisition
+Or a company might want credit for the licenses it bought with the acquisition of another company, Wang said.

 "We talked to vendors who allow you to be more complex in pricing," he said.
 "At the heart of the model is the lifecycle.
 Are companies more flexible up front?"